ewdhp/linear-algebra-foundations/vectors/README.md

 ## 📖 What You'll Learn

-Vectors are fundamental building blocks in Machine Learning and AI.
+Vectors represent data points, feature embeddings, and model parameters.
+They are fundamental building blocks in Machine Learning and AI.
 In this section, you'll master:

 ### Core Concepts